TrashUwU/PokeAssistant/README.md

 - If the bot gets updated, you will need to copy the index.js code and paste it in the index.js of your repl or the bot will stop working
 - The bot will identify 1 pokemon every 60 seconds; if there are multiple spawns in 1 minute, the bot will get rate limited
 - Reduce the number of channels in `.env` if the bot gets rate limited too many times
-- The bot has permissions to send embeds
+- The bot must have permissions to send embeds
 - Upgraded/Premium bot includes decreased rate limits(1 pokemon every 20 seconds), no ads, pings a role if a rare pokemon has spawned(Coming Soon), gives final prediction and faster response
 - Make sure `.env` is not empty and information provided there is correct
 - Make sure the bot can DM the owner
 - The bot's accuracy is 80%
-- Do not leak the bot token
+- Do not show the bot token to others
 - Do not edit the code, because it will break the whole bot :/

 ### Get Premium
 Join the support server and create a support ticket to contact the moderators.
-Premium can't be bought with money.
+Premium can't be purchased with money.

 ### Made by TrashUwU#8019